Prijatelji: Setting

 The world of Prijatelji is set in the city of Šiljino Brdo (English: 'Nibs Hill'), which is located somewhere in Serbia.
 The main places characters meet are dark alleys, DJ Sarma's flat, or a tavern called Tri Leša ('Three Corpses') owned by Rista Turista.

 Concept

 Situations present in the series include the problems of today's world, misfortunes or joys, socially depraved situations, sex, violence, sport, love, hate, alcohol, music, and injustice.
 Dark and light humor are mixed together and can be seen in one panel at the same time, likewise love, hate or violence.
 In addition to chaos, there is critique of trashy people and their way of life.
 Occasional song lyrics mockingly appear from Serbian genres such as turbo folk and folk-pop.
-Themes dealing with the supernatural, aliens, and ancient myths are also included.
+Themes dealing with the supernatural, aliens, and ancient myths are also present.

 Trivia

 In May 2012, a slide show animation of Prijatelji was created based on the episode Radojka Phenomenon from Porodični Paket/Extreme Paket (Specijalni broj) ('Family Pack/Extreme Pack (Special issue)').
 Both Todosijević and Petković, have appeared in the short psycho-thriller Sanctuary.
 Unofficially, in video clip form, Prijatelji covered the song Karate Kara te from Serbian hardcore/crossover band Sick Mother Fakers with illustrations from the issues.